adoreblvnk/life_os/README.md

 ![](./data/img/writings_pg.png)

+The Writings page is meant for long-form writings & highly unopinionated, hence only a navbar is included in the templated.

 ### Online sync to GitHub via [Obsidian Git](https://publish.obsidian.md/git-doc/Getting+Started#Start%20with%20existing%20remote%20repository)

-Prior to this, you should've cloned / downloaded Life OS.
+Prior to this, users should've cloned / downloaded Life OS.
 Ensure that the `.git` folder exists.

 1. [Create](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository#creating-a-new-repository-from-the-web-ui) your personal GitHub repository.